Proudly Serving Montgomery County Maryland

 301 Inspiration Lane, Second Floor, Gaithersburg, MD 20878

 Perhaps it’s not about the “heart.”
 Maybe it’s just about the sex.
-In any case, if you are in a secret affair, have a “mistress,” or are in an outside relationship with another man your life is likely fraught with a hodgepodge of powerful emotions and complex situations for which counseling can help.
+In any case, if you are in a secret affair, have a “mistress,” or are in an outside relationship with another man, your life is likely fraught with a hodgepodge of powerful emotions and complex situations for which counseling can help.

-If your partner doesn’t know about the infidelity, or is unaware of your affair partner, you may be asking yourself, “Do I want him or her to know?
+If your partner doesn’t know about the infidelity or is unaware of your affair partner, you may be asking yourself, “Do I want him or her to know?
 Maybe that would help me get out of my marriage.
 Or perhaps it would help me to end the affair.”
 Should you tell?
-(Read here) Have you been reckless in your risk taking and near misses, perhaps hoping to get caught?
+(Read here) Have you been reckless in your risk-taking and near misses, perhaps hoping to get caught?

-Maybe the relationship has already ended, or it’s on a break, or it’s teetering on the rocks.
+Maybe the relationship has already ended, it’s on a break, or it’s teetering on the rocks.
 Should you just pretend it never happen?
 Maybe you’ve found yourself wondering, “Can I mourn the loss of this relationship without my partner ever noticing?”
-Has trying to do so been making you feel like your head is going to explode or you’re go crazy?
+Has trying to do so been making you feel like your head is going to explode or you’re going crazy?

 Does sex or intimacy at home with your long-term companion or spouse make you feel like you’re betraying or cheating on your affair partner?
-No that’s not strange at all.
+No, that’s not strange at all.
 That’s actually a very common experience.

 The odds are pretty good that you’re confused and have gone in circles in your head with these questions.
 Maybe you’ve been thinking, “I want to end this fling but I’m afraid the other woman (or other man) will “out us” to my wife (or husband).”
 Perhaps a lover’s implied threats have felt like blackmail to keep you in the relationship.
 If so, you’re likely feeling trapped in an affair you wish would just go away.

-In extreme cases people have even found themselves fantasizing about hiring a hit man or ending their own lives.
+In extreme cases, people have even found themselves fantasizing about hiring a hit man or ending their own lives.
 The good news is, you don’t have to “go there.”
 You can sort these issues out with someone who will care about you and the people in your life.

 Have you tried to let the fire of your affair die out naturally only to have it flare up again and again?
 Maybe there is no one in your life you can confide in about what’s been going on.
 Perhaps you’re hiding everything from everyone because you don’t want them to know about your situation or judge you.
-Unfortunately trying to make sense of it all can be incredibly complex and without the right help your thoughts may remain jumbled.
+Unfortunately, trying to make sense of it all can be incredibly complex and without the right help, your thoughts may remain jumbled.

 ~ Dr. Elizabeth Carr